 You may request an Absentee Ballot from the Henry County Board of Elections by:

 - Completing this Absentee Ballot Application and mailing to the Board of Elections.

 - Absentee Ballot Application is in Adobe .PDF format, if you need Adobe Acrobat

 - Calling the Board of Elections at 419-592-7956 and requesting an Absentee Ballot Application to be mailed to you.

 IN OHIO, A VOTER MAY VOTE ABSENTEE WITHOUT REASON

 You may return your Absentee Ballot to the Henry County Board of Elections by:

-- Deliver it personally to the board of elections
+- Delivering it personally to the Board of Elections

-- May have a spouse of the elector, the voter the father, mother, father-in-law, mother-in-law, grandfather, grandmother, brother, or sister of the whole or half blood, or the son, daughter, adopting parent, adopted child, stepparent, stepchild, uncle, aunt, nephew, or niece of the elector may deliver it to the board.
+- Having a spouse of the elector, the voter's father, mother, father-in-law, mother-in-law, grandfather, grandmother, brother, or sister of the whole or half blood, or the son, daughter, adopting parent, adopted child, stepparent, stepchild, uncle, aunt, nephew, or niece of the elector may deliver it to the board.
 R.C.
 3509.05(A)